frankyeh/Practicum/wk1.md

 - Learn [ROI-based fiber tracking](http://dsi-studio.labsolver.org/doc/gui_t3_roi_tracking.html).
 Watch the tutorial video at the end of the webpage.

-- Download [HCP1065.1mm.fib.gz](https://drive.google.com/file/d/16UDflRtCtJ2IAmrxrMJqq69GArU_su8H/view?usp=sharing) from google drive shared folder.
+- Download [HCP1065.1mm.fib.gz](https://zenodo.org/record/6324701/files/HCP1065.2mm.fib.gz?download=1).
 Load the fib file on DSI-Studio and then open FreeSurferDKT atlas from the atlas menu in order to learn different brain region.
 Check the tutorial metioned above if needed.
 The interface should look like this:

 <img src="https://user-images.githubusercontent.com/275569/149856392-53f31245-4c58-47f0-8347-57960a2a6b04.png" width="600">